byu-wics/website/README.md

 The server code allows for ease in development.
 The client code must be run from a server.
 This is because although the code on the WiCS site is only browser side code, some calls in angularjs must be called through an http type protocol.
-If this is not the case the pages are not rendered properly due to the Cross-Site Scripting errors.
-Thus the client codemust be running on a server of some type.
+If this is not the case the pages are not rendered properly due to Cross-Site Scripting security errors.
+(The reason for this is too long to explain for this article.
+If you truly want to understand the reason for this there is adequate information online to research answer this.)
+Thus the client code must be running on a server of some type.

 One type of server that the code can run on is through a WAMP/LAMP server.